19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b)

+21% of the Relevant Additional Wages.

+(b)

 5% of the Relevant Additional Wages.

+(b)

+21% of the Relevant Additional Wages.

+(b)

+5% of the Relevant Additional Wages.

+(b)

+19% of the Relevant Additional Wages.

+(b)

+5% of the Relevant Additional Wages.

 (b) where the employee is above 55 years of age:

-Above 55 but not more than
-60 years of age
+Above 55 but not more than 60 years of age

-Above 60 but not more than
-65 years of age
+Above 60 but not more than 65 years of age

 Above 65 years of age